the-t-in-rtf/fluid-json-schema/docs/fss.md

 below).

 The `enumLabels` element is specifically designed to allow internationalising the text displayed for things like radio groups or drop-down lists.
-Using the above message bundle and GSS Schema, we might generate a drop-down list to input a `badgeColor` that looks something like:
+Using the above message bundle and FSS Schema, we might generate a drop-down list to input a `badgeColor` that looks something like:

 ```html